 In creating a DAM system, you need to allow for growth.
 Some of this can be foreseen, such as storage needs.
-You’ll want to make sure that your library can grow as new media comes in.
-We can also see that the need to integrate a library with outside services is a growing need.
+You’ll want to ensure your library can grow as new media comes in.
+We can also see that integrating a library with outside services is a growing need.
 Choosing library software that allows for flexible integration will help extend your use of that application.

 Do it once…

 Everything you do to tag or curate a media collection is an opportunity to add more structure to the collection, and thus increase its value.
 When you rate for quality or make useful tags, or curate media into groups, you are adding knowledge.
 By doing this work inside your collection management application, you make the work easy to find and repurpose.

 Once you see the control good management gives you over your collection, you might find yourself going “DAM happy.”
 You need to balance what’s useful and what’s a waste of time.
 Noting who is in a photo is very useful; labeling each image “looking right,” “looking center,” or “looking left” is probably overkill.
 The methodology I present starts with the tasks that offer the highest return for your work and gradually work down through less cost-effective tasks.

 Watch out for migration triggers

 Throughout the life of your media collection, there will be events that trigger a need for migration.
 This could be the need to move to a new software package, or moving to new storage hardware, or some other change in workflow.
 You’ll want to be on the lookout for these and plan for a successful transition.